sylhare/sylhare.github.io/_posts/2019-08-15-Kubernetes-basic-components.md

 The kubelet is the primary “node agent” that runs on each node.
 The kubelet works in terms of a **PodSpec**.
 A PodSpec is a YAML or JSON object that describes a pod.
-It then make sure that the pods descriped by the PodSpec are healthy.
+It then make sure that the pods described by the PodSpec are healthy.

 The Kubernetes network proxy or **kubeproxy** runs on each node, it is defined in the Cluster and tells how and through which ports the docker can in the pods can communicate.